-If damaged or misaligned teeth cannot be corrected with cosmetic or orthodontic procedures, a tooth may need to be removed from the mouth.
+If damaged or misaligned teeth cannot be corrected with orthodontic or cosmetic procedures, a tooth may need to be removed from the mouth.
 Some cases in which a tooth might require extraction are if it is blocking other teeth from coming in does not leave space for orthodontic work or has deteriorated beyond repair.
 Extraction procedures are also performed for wisdom teeth if they become impacted and are causing significant pain or discomfort.
 During the procedure, your surgeon will use local anesthesia to numb your mouth, so you will not feel any pain during the extraction.
-Keep in mind that your doctor will only recommend an extraction when there is too much damage for the tooth to be repaired.
-Removing a tooth is always a last resort.
+Keep in mind that your cosmetic dentists in in Citrus Heights, CA will only recommend an extraction when there is too much damage for the tooth to be repaired.
+Removing a tooth in Citrus Heights, CA is always a last resort.
 Follow your surgeon’s recommendations for a healthy and beautiful smile!

 What Can I Expect After a Tooth Extraction?

 After a tooth has been extracted, it is normal for some bleeding to occur.
 A blood clot needs to form to stop the bleeding and begin the healing process.
 Your doctor will ask you to bite down on gauze to apply pressure to the area for about 30-45 minutes or until the bleeding stops.
 If the bleeding persists, replace the gauze and bite firmly until the bleeding stops.

 Once the blood clot has formed, be careful not to disrupt the area so that it will heal faster.
 Your doctors at Pristine Family Dentistry will ask you to avoid certain activities that may disrupt the blood clot.